Ulysses (novel): Joyce and Homer

 Ezra Pound regarded the Homeric correspondences as "a scaffold, a means of construction, justified by the result, and justifiable by it only.
 The result is a triumph in form, in balance, a main schema with continuous weaving and arabesque."
 For T. S. Eliot, the Homeric correspondences had "the importance of a scientific discovery".
 He wrote, "In manipulating a continuous parallel between contemporaneity and antiquity ...
-Mr. Joyce is pursing a method which others must pursue after him."
+Mr. Joyce is pursuing a method which others must pursue after him."
 This method "is simply a way of controlling, of ordering, of giving a shape and significance to the immense panorama of futility and anarchy which is contemporary history".

 Edmund Wilson wrote, "The adventures of Ulysses ... do represent the ordinary man in nearly every common relation.
 Yet I cannot but feel that Mr. Joyce made a mistake to have the whole plan of his story depend on the structure of the Odyssey rather than on the natural demands of the situation. ...
 His taste for symbolism is closely allied with his extraordinary poetic faculty for investing particular incidents with universal significance, nevertheless ... it sometimes overruns the bounds of art into an arid ingenuity which would make a mystic correspondence do duty for an artistic reason.
 The result is that one sometimes feels as if the brilliant succession of episodes were taking place on the periphery of a wheel which has no hub."